NicholasCaporusso/education-oer-full-stack-development/README.md

 An Open Educational Resource for learning full-stack development
 -----------------------------------------------------
-A compiled list of resources to succeed in full-stack development, developed by [Nicholas Caporusso] (https://www.cprnhl.com), Associate Professor of Computer Science at [Northern Kentucky University] (https://www.nku.edu/).
+A compiled list of resources to succeed in full-stack development, developed by [Nicholas Caporusso](https://www.cprnhl.com), Associate Professor of Computer Science at [Northern Kentucky University](https://www.nku.edu/).

 ## Table of contents
 - [Modules](#modules)